Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9B

 Memory Aid

-Real-World Application
+Real-World Example

 You're testing an antenna.
 Close to the antenna (near field), the pattern shape changes as you move.
 At greater distances (far field), the pattern shape stabilizes and no longer changes with distance - only the signal strength decreases.
 Far field measurements (typically beyond 2D²/λ) give you the true antenna pattern.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Far field, Radiation pattern, Antenna field regions, Fraunhofer region
+Far field Radiation pattern Antenna field regions Fraunhofer region

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9B topic.